 I suggest you do this at least 12 months before you want to take admission.
 The majority of the programs start in the fall season, but many start in spring and summer too.
 So keep that in mind.

 Now, this is a very important step.
-Before beginning with the application process for a university, check the requirements for pursuing an MS degree over there.
+Before beginning with the application process for a university, search for MS in USA-eligibility criteria.
 Universities usually ask for 16 years of education and for you to pass their standardized test commonly.
-They may ask you to pass any of the following, depending on your convenience and your wish to do an MS or an MBA.
+You can choose to take any of the following exams for MS in USA, depending on your convenience and your wish to do an MS or an MBA.

 Other eligibility criteria may include your academic scores on a 4.0 GPA scale and that you finish a few courses related to the program beforehand.

 While you’re researching and shortlisting colleges, make sure to check the admission deadlines of all the universities you choose.
 Deadlines vary from program to program and university to university.